eugeniodevv/docs/docs/mitigation.md

 ## Layer 7 Protection

-Our Layer 7 Protection is always active and works in-line.
+Our Layer 7 Protection is always active and works in-line with zero TTM (time to mitigate).
+All scrubbing nodes are connected with redundant high-bandwidth ports (n x 100G).

 Every incoming packet is checked to make sure that it follows a specific application protocol, like the [Minecraft Protocol](https://wiki.vg/Protocol).